biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 machine_out_json_to_df(path = './', filtering = [], previous_df = None)
 mmi_json_to_df(path = './', filtering = [], previous_df = None)
 ```
-The two functions above work the same way but handle different file structure.
+The two functions above work the same way but handle different file structures.
 You will either use one or the other depending if you used the 'machine_output' or the 'fielded_mmi_output' parameter while annotating your text.
 Each function has three parameters:
 - path: You need to provide the path to the directory where the jsons are stored.
 For example, at the same level where you ran ppmm you will need to input ```path = './output_ParallelPyMetaMap_{column_name}_{mmi (for fielded_mmi_output) or mo (for machine_output)}/annotated_json'```
-- filtering: This parameter allows you to extracted only part of the available information from the json files.
+- filtering: This parameter allows you to extract only part of the available information from the json files.
 In order to use this parameter you need to input a list of strings out of all the fields described in the previous section.
 You can also input the string 'id' into your list to keep the {unique_id} in the dataframe if you want to.
-- previous_df: We like dynamic generation and because of that we know that new results can come and that we don't like to loose time re-runing code that has already been processed.
-Here you can input a previous DataFrame that you have obtained using this code and we will only extracted the information from the new files to add it to your previous DataFrame.
-Be careful we don't save any result so you will have to do it.
+- previous_df: We like dynamic generation and because of that we know that new results can come and that we don't like to lose time re-running code that has already been processed.
+Here you can input a previous DataFrame that you have obtained using this code and we will only extract the information from the new files to add it to your previous DataFrame.
+Be careful we don't save any results so you will have to do it.

 ## Important
  [MetaMap](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap.html) comes with a license.
 Please make sure you are following the terms of the license when using MetaMap and its result.